swiftlang/swift/docs/GenericsManifesto.md

 ### Extensions of structural types

 Currently, only nominal types (classes, structs, enums, protocols) can be extended.
-One could imagine extending structural types—particularly tuple types—to allow them to, e.g., conform to protocols.
+One could imagine extending structural types--particularly tuple types--to allow them to, e.g., conform to protocols.
 For example, pulling together variadic generics, parameterized extensions, and conditional conformances, one could express "a tuple type is `Equatable` if all of its element types are `Equatable`":

 ```Swift
 extension<...Elements : Equatable> (Elements...) : Equatable {   // extending the tuple type "(Elements...)" to be Equatable